Diseases

 • Effectiveness of vaccines / Main shortcomings of current vaccines

-• Commercial potential for vaccines in Europe
+• Commercial potential for vaccines

-GAP: Affordability of a canine vaccine may be an issue in the Mediterranean basin outside Western EU.
+GAP Affordability of a canine vaccine may be an issue in the Mediterranean basin outside Western EU.

 • Regulatory and/or policy challenges to approval